gitzic/gitzic-react-ionic/NOTE.md

 ## Fix

 - last step note working
-- if selected step has no duration click slide bug
-- fix display note sorting
 - add button does work properly on mobile
 - pompt edit name doesnt work properly on mobile
     - maybe all setting should be in a separate window